 · Full security

-·Recovery and backup takes time and depends upon the user number
+·Recovery and backup take time and depend upon the user number

-· Deployment and scalability takes time and effort
+· Deployment and scalability take time and effort

 · Regular updates